 A national monument is one of national importance that also has historic, cultural, traditional, archaeological, architectural, artistic or symbolic significance.

-Here is a look back at when some of Singapore's other monuments were declared.
+Here is a look back at some of Singapore's monuments.

 1. How a national monument is born

 A quick look at who decides what building is worth gazetting and how it is decided.

 2. Jurong Town Hall 'a baby' among national monument

 The last building to be gazetted a national monument was the Jurong Town Hall, which received its status on June 3 this year.